Plugin Setup and Game World Module

 Be sure to read the notes on Mod References if you have not yet done so.
 It is critical that your mod reference follows these formatting rules.

 Leave "Show Content Directory" checked and press

-Edit… to edit more of your mod’s plugin settings.
+Edit button next to the listing to modify some more of your mod’s settings.